smithy-lang/smithy-rs/design/src/rfcs/rfc0034_generating_reusable_code.md

 - `FromRequest` on `Food` should be parameterized by the service `S` and the operation `Op`, and should be generated in the `serviceShape` visitor method.
 Why?
   - Any `FromRequest` implementation must be in the `serviceShape` method because the deserialization depends on the service shape via its protocol trait and we should be in compliance with (2).
   - Consider the entire example model, with a single `Food` type we would get conflicting `FromRequest` implementations without a type parameter for the service and operation.
-- A resolution to [this issue](https://github.com/awslabs/smithy-rs/issues/1839) would include an `enum` listing all operations of for a specific service.
+- A resolution to [this issue](https://github.com/awslabs/smithy-rs/issues/1839) would include an `enum` listing all operations for a specific service.
 This `enum` would be generated in `serviceShape` by (2) and (3).
 However, we should not add an associated type to `OperationShape` and set it to a specific value in the implementation (which should be generated in `operationShape`) as this would be a violation of (2).

 ## Compliance